Unifying lower bounds for algebraic machines, semantically: Contents of the paper

 \subsection{Entropy}

-We fix an action $\alpha:M\acton \Space{X}$ for the following discussion.
+We fix an action $\alpha:M\acton \Space{X}$ for the following discussion (it can be thought of as the most general action $\amcrealfull$ that captures all algebraic models of interest in this work).
 One important aspect of the representation of abstract programs as graphings is that restrictions of graphings correspond to known notions from mathematics.
 In a very natural way, a deterministic $\alpha$-graphing defines a partial dynamical system.
 Conversely, a partial dynamical system whose graph is contained in the \emph{measured preorder} $\{ (x,y)\in\Space{X}^2\mid \exists m\in M, \alpha(m)(x)=y \}$ \cite{seiller-towards} can be associated to an $\alpha$-graphing.

 The study of deterministic models of computations can thus profit from the methods of the theory of dynamical systems.
 In particular, the methods employed in this paper relate to the classical notion of \emph{topological entropy}.
 The topological entropy of a dynamical system is a value representing the average exponential growth rate of the number of orbit segments distinguishable with a finite (but arbitrarily fine) precision.
 The definition is based on the notion of open covers: for each finite open cover $\mathcal{C}$, one can compute the entropy of a map w.r.t. $\mathcal{C}$, and the entropy of the map is then the supremum of these values when $\mathcal{C}$ ranges over the set of all finite covers.
 As we are considering graphings and those correspond to partial maps, we explain how the techniques adapt to this more general setting and define the entropy $h(G,\mathcal{C})$ of a graphing $G$ w.r.t. a cover $\mathcal{C}$, as well as the topological entropy $h(G)$ defined as the supremum of the values $h(G,\mathcal{C})$ where $\mathcal{C}$ ranges over all finite open covers.